-Memo: social media training for the paramedic class of 2013
+Memo: social media training for paramedic class graduates

 Status updating, photo and video sharing and conversing on social media are perilous for paramedic students

 To: Paramedics Scheduled to Matriculate this semester